Update: What’s Happening With the Google News Initiative

 Access to Tools

-This program featured up to 20 free workshops in the UK with experts to share best practices with investigative journalists and improve quality of work in the industry.
+This program featured up to 20 free workshops in the UK.
+Experts share best practices with investigative journalists and improve the quality of work in the industry.
 The workshops were designed to develop journalism and research skills through real-world exercises and training with popular software.
 Google also hosted an investigative reporting conference with CIJ in northern England to extend the reach.

 SPJ Training Program

 Google teamed up with the Society of Professional Journalists (SPJ) to create a “train the trainer” program in which Google News Initiative experts guide a group of SPJ trainers to serve as trainers themselves for using Google tools.

 This program allows organizations to request an experienced trainer to travel to their business and offer overview workshops over many tools or a more detailed training of a specific Google tool.
 Since the program began, trainers have visited more than 550 locations to train skills to more than 21,000 journalists.